-4. The PM along with others from the C-team should get this report in their e-mail inbox.
+4. The PM along with others from the C-team should get this report in their inbox.

-We had hundreds of reports like this running at FreeCharge.
-We explored tools like Redash, Metabase etc; but all these tools were geared towards creating beautiful dashboards and visualizations, report generation and delivery through email was given a step motherly treatment.
-We hacked together a solution to solve this problem with bash/Python scripts, GIT, Jenkins etc. The query to generate the report was written by the business analyst team but they had to depend on the engineering team to schedule the report, convert the report into HTML and deliver it over email.
-One of the goals of the solution was to make the business team self-reliant in report generation.
-Since the solution was stitched together using disparate tools that were not really meant to solve this problem, it sort of worked but had its own chinks.
-This seeded the thoughts for Kwery in my mind.
+We had hundreds of reports like this at FreeCharge.
+We explored tools like Redash, Metabase, etc; but all these tools were geared towards creating beautiful dashboards and visualizations; report generation and report delivery through email were given a step motherly treatment.
+We hacked together a solution to solve this problem with bash/Python scripts, GIT, Jenkins, etc. The business analysis team wrote the query to generate the report, but they had to depend on the engineering team to schedule the report, create HTML and deliver it over email.
+One of the goals of the solution was to make the business and product teams self-reliant in report generation.
+Since the solution was stitched together using different tools that were not meant to solve this problem, it worked but had its chinks; this seeded the thoughts for Kwery in my mind.

-Kwery is a tool that solves the above niche problem really well.
+Kwery is a tool that solves the above niche problem well.
 It was also an attempt at building a single person lifestyle business that could supplement my regular income.
-I followed a lot of lean startup principles while building Kwery.
-Built an MVP, deployed it at an organization that had the above pressing problem and then iterated from there.
+I followed a lot of lean startup principles while building Kwery; made an MVP, deployed it at an organization that had the above pressing problem and then iterated from there.

-I did deploy Kwery in a couple of places which use it even today.
-Kwery has received a lot of love from these places but I never hit the numbers that I had in mind when I started.
+I deployed Kwery in a couple of places which use it even today.
+Kwery has received a lot of love from them, but I never hit the numbers that I had in mind when I started.
 The opportunity cost was bearing on me.
-I had to take a call between continuing working on Kwery or cut my losses and move on, I chose the latter.
+I had to take a call between continuing to work on Kwery or cutting my losses and moving on; I chose the latter.